Asylum Lawyers

 Client Interview and Assessment

 • Building Trust with the Client: It is critical to establish a strong relationship and trust with the client in order to acquire accurate and thorough information about their experiences and circumstances.
-This may be accomplished by providing a secure and compassionate workplace, attentively listening, and displaying cultural understanding.
-Building trust is an ongoing process that will enable the client to feel comfortable revealing sensitive and perhaps painful aspects of their history.
+This may be accomplished by providing a secure and compassionate workplace, attentively listening during the interview process, and displaying cultural understanding.
+Building trust is an ongoing process that will enable the client to feel comfortable revealing sensitive and perhaps painful aspects of their history;

 • Identifying Potential Legal Arguments: It is critical to determine the legal grounds that will form the basis of the asylum application based on the facts gathered during the interview.
 Determine which protected ground(s) the persecution is based on and how the client’s unique circumstances fulfill the conditions for a valid claim.